-‘The History of Red’ by Linda Hogan is an eleven stanza poem which does not follow a specific rhyming pattern.
-The poem is separated into sets of line which greatly vary in number and length.
+‘The History of Red’ by Linda Hogan is an eleven stanza poem that does not follow a specific rhyming pattern.
+The poem is separated into sets of lines which greatly vary in number and length.
 The shortest stanza has three lines, and the longest, thirteen.

 The poem begins with the speaker tracing the beginnings of life.
-She speaks on the development of painting, medicine, and modern society.
-She also describes how all of the history of the earth is locked away within the blood of her body, and the bodies of all those around her.
+She speaks of the development of painting, medicine, and modern society.
+She also describes how all of the histories of the earth is locked away within the blood of her body, and the bodies of all those around her.

 The speaker sees “red” as being a color that represents life, death, creation, and all the horrors humanity inflicts upon itself.
 Most of all though, it represents a will to survive.

 Analysis of The History of Red

 Firstthere was some other order of thingsnever spokenbut in dreams of darkest creation.